is a 2003 buddy cop film

 .
 It was stuck in Development Hell

 for several years, and changed gears midway through production when it was reworked from a serious drama to a comedic vehicle for Ford and Hartnett.
-The film bombed theatrically at the box office, only making half of its estimated $130 million budget.
+The film was not well received by critics and bombed theatrically at the box office, only making half of its estimated $75 million budget.

 This film provides examples of: